-Reactor design and optimization for converting crude (and refinery wastes) to chemicals in one step through steam-fluidized catalytic cracking
+Reactor design and optimization for converting crude (and refinery wastes) to chemicals in one step through revamped fluidized catalytic cracking

 Problem Statement

-The direct catalytic cracking from crude oil to chemicals could dominate the petrochemical industry shortly, with less fuel consumption and increasing production of light olefins and aromatics.
-We aim to simplify the refinery into a unique one-step conversion scheme, targeting the production of the most demanded petrochemicals.
+Direct catalytic cracking of crude oil to chemicals could soon dominate the petrochemical industry, with lower fuel consumption and increased production of light olefins and aromatics.
+We aim to simplify the refinery into a single-step conversion scheme to produce the most demanded petrochemicals.

-Using a bottom-up holistic approach, we design a catalytic crude-to-chemicals process toward this goal using a bottom-up holistic approach.
+Using a bottom-up holistic approach, we design a catalytic crude-to-chemicals process toward this goal.
 We investigate advanced reactors with intrinsic kinetic data and controlled hydrodynamics to improve the process.
-We study the non-linear multiscale phenomena by coupling the hydrodynamics, heat transfer, and reaction kinetics.
+We study nonlinear multiscale phenomena by coupling hydrodynamics, heat transfer, and reaction kinetics.

-We use particle image/tracking velocimetry experiments, kinetic modeling, computational particle fluid dynamic modeling, and optimization approaches to improve operating scenarios and develop innovative reactor prototypes.
+We use particle image velocimetry and optical probes, kinetic modeling, computational particle-fluid dynamics, and optimization approaches to improve operating scenarios and develop innovative reactor prototypes.

-We focus on the catalyst, reactor, and process levels for system enhancement and intensification.
-We are optimizing several state-of-the-art laboratory and pilot-scale units, including a circulating Berty, downer, and multifunctional fluidized bed reactors.
+We focus on the catalyst, reactor, and process levels to enhance and intensify the system.
+We are optimizing several state-of-the-art laboratory- and pilot-scale units, including a CircuBed®, a downer, and a multifunctional fluidized bed reactor.

 C2C-FCC